-Marine Head with Holding Tank
+Marine Head with Holding Tank (drawing on page 34)

 The marine head and holding tank system is designed so that sea water is used to flush waste from the toilet into the holding tank.
-The holding tank is plumbed to a waste fitting on the deck for use at a dock-side pump-out station, and to a macerator pump so that waste may be pumped overboard where regulations permit.
-The push-button switch for the macerator is usually located at the helm station (lower helm station on command bridge models).
+The holding tank is plumbed to a waste fitting on the deck for use at a dockside pump-out station, and to a macerator pump so that waste may be pumped overboard where regulations permit.
+The push-button switch for the macerator is usually located at the helm station.